Digital-first, omnichannel platform built for enterprises

 When you take a deeper dive into Gap Inc.’s diversity and inclusion efforts, you find that their brand has a strong commitment to equality and diversity in the workplace.
 They have an employee resource group called Gap Gay Employees, Allies, and Resources (GEAR).
 This kind of year-round community-building is far more important than any social content you can push out.

-In 2017, for example, YouTube launched their #ProudToBe campaign in which they elevated the coming out stories of many of their platform’s most popular queer creators.
+In 2017, for example, YouTube launched their #ProudToBe campaign, in which they elevated the coming out stories of many of their platform’s most popular queer creators.
 And how exactly did they elevate these stories, you ask?
 Video.
 What do we know YouTube for?
 Videos.
-It makes sense.
+It just makes sense.
+Popular streaming service Hulu also leveraged their strengths in 2020 to bring LGBTQ+ focused stories to the forefront:

 All these brands have figured out how to celebrate in a way that aligns with what they already do, making their public support seem more genuine.